 Korean franchisees are reluctant to pay high franchising fees and royalties often required by U.S. companies.
-Minimum facility size and number of store openings required by some U.S. franchisors are also a challenge for the Korean franchisee.
-The expensive nature of the commercial real estate sector in Korea can potentially affect the feasibility of a project, which may otherwise offer great promise in other markets.
-Korean franchisees prefer to do business with U.S. franchisors offering established brand names to Korean consumers, as well as offering American-style, systematic operations and management skills.
+Minimum facility size and number of store openings required by some U.S. franchisors are also a challenge for the Korean franchisees.
+The expensive nature of the commercial real estate sector in Korea can potentially affect the feasibility of a project which may otherwise offer great promise in other markets.
+Korean franchisees prefer to do business with U.S. franchisors that offer established brand names to Korean consumers, as well as offering American-style, systematic operations and management skills.

 Generally, there are four types of franchise investors in Korea: